AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Download SDK/Tablestore SDK for Java.md

 Change records:

--   Data Delivery is added.
-For more information about how to use the console or the SDK, see [Quick start](/intl.en-US/Function Introduction/Data Delivery/Quick start.md) or [Use SDKs](/intl.en-US/Function Introduction/Data Delivery/Use SDKs.md).
+-   Delivery service is added.
+For more information about how to use the console or Tablestore SDKs, see [Quick start](/intl.en-US/Function Introduction/Data Delivery/Quick start.md) or [Use SDKs](/intl.en-US/Function Introduction/Data Delivery/Use SDKs.md).
 -   Aggregation that queries rows in groups is supported for search index.
-For more information, see [Aggregation](/intl.en-US/Function Introduction/Search Index/API operations/Aggregation.md).
+For more information, see [Aggregation](/intl.en-US/Function Introduction/Search Index/Operations/Aggregation.md).
 -   Format check for configuration parameters is added.
--   The connection to the computing engine is optimized in the SDK internal.
+-   The SDK is optimized and connected to the computing engine.

 ## Version: 5.7.0